Every September, the United Nations General Assembly brings leaders from around the world to Manhattan to discuss key issues on a global scale.

 The General Assembly, one of the six main branches of the UN, kicked off last week and runs through Sept.
 30. But the part of the General Assembly that most New Yorkers are familiar with — the General Debate, when many world leaders come to town — began Tuesday.

 This year marks the 74th session of the UN General Assembly.
 Nigeria’s ambassador to the UN, Tijjani Muhammad-Bande, who was elected president of the 74th session, said he looked forward to using the General Assembly’s “advocacy tools to promote a multilateral approach to finding workable solutions to issues confronting us.”

 Scroll down to learn more about the UN General Assembly and this year’s General Debate.

 A brief summary of the UN General Assembly

 The General Assembly was created under the United Nations charter in 1945.
 The assembly’s 193 members, each representing one country, are considered the chief deliberators and policymakers for the United Nations.
 It is the only UN body that has equal representation from every member nation and often has a hand in the codification of international laws.

-Where and when the General Assembly takes place
+Where and when does the General Assembly take place?

-The General Assembly will convene at UN headquarters, 405 E. 42nd St. in Manhattan, every weekday from Sept.
-18 to Oct.
-5.
+The General Assembly will convene at UN headquarters, 405 E. 42nd St. in Manhattan, every weekday through Sept.
+30.